idgregga7100/LMM_for_large_GWAS/README.md

 ## LMM Tools and PLINK2 Installation

-The following tools (and any necessary dependencies) were installed according to each tool's Wiki page.
+The following tools (and any necessary dependencies) were installed according to each tool's Wiki page (in this repo).
 * BOLT-LMM
 * SAIGE
 * SUGEN